-12 Cheap Suits For The Handsome Tightass
+12 Best Cheap Suits For The Tight Gentleman

-There are times or seasons in our lives when dropping a thousand dollars on a suit isn’t exactly an option.

-Whether you’re the student on a baked beans budget, or the big-earning gent who’s squandered his weekly pay on other essential classics – a cheap suit is like a naughty binge, best indulged once in a while.
+Whether you’re the student on a baked beans budget, or the big-earning gent who’s squandered his weekly pay on other essential classics – cheap suits are like a naughty binge, best indulged once in a while.
 Fast-fashion, like McDonald’s, has its place for those times.
 Just don’t make it a sartorial habit.

-Breaking It Down
+Breaking Cheap Suits Down

 Cheap suits don’t equate to low quality tailoring or a jacket and trouser made from horrible materials and sloppy construction.
 There are plenty of suits on the men’s wear market today from several reputable retailers that can absolutely work for the office and the weekend.